Reminiscing the Good Old Days

-Do you enjoy reminiscing the Good Old Days when they weren't all that — Ahem — old?
-If you're anything like me, you're probably wondering how the years could have passed by so quickly!
+Reminiscing the Good Old Days can be lots of fun.
+If you're anything like me, though, you're probably wondering how the years could have passed by so quickly!
 Those Good Old Days don't seem all that old anymore.

 "I love everything that's old: old friends, old times, old manners, old books, old wine," says Mr. Hardcastle in Goldsmith's She Stoops to Conquer.
-I am sure that Hardcastle speaks for many of us, and I'm sure he loved old dessert recipes too.
+Hardcastle speaks for many of us, and I'm sure he loved old dessert recipes too.